kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 ## Setup and configuration for GMSA
 Configuring GMSA credential specs in the cluster and configuring individual pods and containers to be able to use them requires several steps described in details below:

+To enable GMSA support on your cluster, there are three one-time steps to perform:
-1. Enable the `WindowsGMSA` feature gate on kubelet on Windows nodes.
+1. Enable the `WindowsGMSA` feature gate on kubelet on the Windows nodes you'll use to run GMSA-dependent workloads.
-2. Install the GMSACredentialSpec CRD
+2. Install the GMSACredentialSpec Custom Resource Definition (CRD).
-3. Create GMSA credential spec resources
-4. Install webhooks to expand and validate references to GMSA credential spec resources from pod specs
+3. Install GMSA admission webhooks to expand and validate references to GMSA credential spec resources from pod specs

+Then, for each deployment using GMSA credentials you'll need to:
+1. Create GMSA credential spec resources
-5. Create cluster roles to allow service accounts to use specific GMSA credential spec resources
+2. Create cluster roles to allow service accounts to use specific GMSA credential spec resources
-6. Bind roles to specific service accounts to allow them to use GMSA credential spec resources
+3. Bind roles to specific service accounts to allow them to use GMSA credential spec resources
-7. Configure pods to use GMSA credential specs along with a service account authorized to use the GMSA credential specs
+4. Configure pods to use GMSA credential specs along with a service account authorized to use the GMSA credential specs

 ### Enable the WindowsGMSA feature gate
 In the alpha state, the `WindowsGMSA` feature gate needs to be enabled on kubelet on Windows nodes.
 This is required to pass down the GMSA credential specs from the cluster scoped configurations to the container runtime.
 See [Feature Gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) for an explanation of enabling feature gates.
 Please make sure `--feature-gates=WindowsGMSA=true` parameter exists in the kubelet.exe command line.